Munich-Cluster-for-Systems-Neurology/SyNergy-GitHub-Index/index.md

     element.innerHTML = element.textContent.replace(regex, '<span class="highlight">$1</span>'); // Wrap matched text in <span>
 }

-document.getElementById('searchInput').addEventListener('input', function() {
+// Listen for input on the search field to filter projects document.getElementById('searchInput').addEventListener('input', function() {
     filterProjects(this.value); // Pass the value directly to filterProjects });